-Moore helps Wales earn draw against Switzerland at Euro 2020
+Moore heads Wales to 1-1 draw with Switzerland at Euro 2020

-BAKU, Azerbaijan (AP) — With his head wrapped in bandages the same color as his red shirt, Kieffer Moore nodded in an equalizer to give Wales a 1-1 draw with Switzerland on Saturday at the European Championship.
+BAKU, Azerbaijan (AP) — With his head wrapped in bandages the same color as his red shirt, Kieffer Moore scored the goal Wales needed.

-The goal came off a cross from Joe Morrell in the 74th minute, about 25 minutes after Breel Embolo has put the Swiss in the lead with his own header.
+Moore headed in a cross from Joe Morrell in the 74th minute to give the Welsh a 1-1 draw with Switzerland on Saturday at the European Championship.
+Breel Embolo had put the Swiss in the lead with his own header about 25 minutes earlier.

 For Moore, it was the biggest step so far in a long journey to soccer’s elite after starting in the non-league system in southwest England.
-He spent time working as a lifeguard early in his career before working his way up to the second division and making his debut for Wales at the age of 27 in 2019.
+Towering over most opponents at 1.96 meters (6-foot-5), Moore spent time as a lifeguard early in his career when he was a part-time player.
+But he worked his way up to the second division and made his debut for Wales at the age of 27 in 2019.

 “It’s great personally.
 I think it’s a good start for us.
 We would have liked a win but to take a draw from the first game to put us in a good position is everything for us,” Moore told the BBC.
 “Obviously this is a big occasion and I’ve loved every second of it.”

 Moore nearly gave Wales a lead with a looping header which Switzerland goalkeeper Yann Sommer stretched to push over the bar, but he was hurt in a clash on the resulting corner.
-Moore left the field bleeding and returned in bandages, but was largely cut out of the game as Wales defended deeper in the first half.
+Moore left the field bleeding and returned in bandages, but was largely cut out of the game as Wales defended deeper in the first half before his equalizer.

+“He’s not just a presence up top, he’s more than that.
+His linkup play is good, he’s got a good touch for a big lad and he’s a willing runner,” Wales interim coach Robert Page said.
+“When you’ve got all three of those attributes as a center forward, it’s a good recipe.”

 Switzerland dominated possession but wasted numerous chances before Embolo scored the opening goal in the 49th minute.
 First he won a corner when his shot was pushed wide after a solo run, then rose above his marker to head in a cross from Xherdan Shaqiri.